WPIRoboticsProjects/GRIP/README.md

 Check out the release notes and [the wiki](https://github.com/WPIRoboticsProjects/GRIP/wiki) for more information.

 Note for Linux users: GRIP requires GTK2 to be installed.
 Most Ubuntu-based distributions include it, but some other distros such as Arch may require it to be manually installed.
+GRIP also requires libc version 2.27 or higher; for Ubuntu-based distributions, this requires Ubuntu 18.04 or newer.

 ## Building GRIP From Source